Don't Take It Personal (Just One of Dem Days): Music video

 An accompanying music video for "Don't Take It Personal (Just One of Dem Days)", shot in black-and-white, was directed by Rich Murray.
+It was the third video to be filmed after the first one, filmed on top of a Checkers drive-thru restaurant at the National Highway in College Park, was disliked, and a second video was deemed inappropriate after Monica, unaware of the consequences for her promotional material that had already been photographed, had her hair changed from black bob cut to blonde pixie cut just a short time after filming the then-unreleased visuals.
+Murray's version was eventually filmed in New York City, where Daniel Hastings shot the artwork for parent album Miss Thang the same week.

-It was sent to video stations like BET and local stations on February 21, 1995.
+"Don't Take It Personal (Just One of Dem Days)" was sent to video stations like BET and local stations on February 21, 1995.
 It received nominations for Best R&B/Urban Clip and Best New R&B/Urban Artist Clip at the 1995 Billboard Music Video Awards.

 Track listings

+All track written by Dallas Austin, Derrick Simmons, and Recall Management, with production helmed by the former.

 Credits and personnel

-Credits lifted from the album's liner notes.
+Credits are lifted from the album's liner notes.